MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/remoteaccess/Install-RemoteAccess.md

  ---- If the NLS location is not specified in the cmdlet, then it is deployed on the DA server by default.
 The cmdlet looks for a certificate for which the subject name matches the internal interface of the DA server.
-If an appropriate certificiate cannot be found, then a self-signed certificate is generated.
+If an appropriate certificate cannot be found, then a self-signed certificate is generated.

  ---- Health checks are not enabled during installation.